cybergu0ck/notes/engineering/software-engineering/programming-languages/cpp/04-cpp-oops/04-cpp-constructors.md

 # Copy Constructors

 - A constructor that takes a single object of its own kind as a parameter by reference is called a copy constructor.
-- Copy constructors are needed when a new object under construction is being initialized with an object of its own kind.
+- Copy constructors are needed when a new object under construction is being initialized with an existing object .
-- Copy constructors are also called when objects are passed into functions as parameters, because pass by value is the default case in C++.
+- Copy constructors are called when objects are passed into functions as parameters, because by default objects are passed by value.
 - If there is no copy constructor defined in the class and the class objects happens to copy construct objects, then the compiler would assume a copy constructor which will perform member-to-member copy (bitwise copy) and will also be inlined.

-* It is good practice to provide the copy constructor with a const reference parameter.
+- It is good practice to provide the copy constructor with a const reference parameter.

 <br>

+## Shallow Copy Constructor

+- Shallow copy is member to member copy, meaning all the data attributes of the object is just copied into the new one.
+- If the class has raw pointers then the shallow copy constructor is not ideal as it leads to memory leaks and dangling pointers!

-- Illustration of copy construction
+* Illustration of copy constructor performing shallow copy

   ```cpp
   #include <iostream>